tracelytics/burndown/README.md

 Assuming you have docker installed and running...

-1. pull the source code from git.
+1. Pull the source code from git. 'git clone git@github.com:appneta/burndown.git'
-2. Add your Github Application Key and Secret into the docker-compose.yml file
+2. Add your Github Application Key and Secret into the docker-compose.yml file.
-3. Run docker compose `docker-compose up`
+3. Run docker compose. `docker-compose up`